 - Patients coming for other appointments may have one support person if needed.
 If able, it is preferred you come alone.

 Support person must:

-- Be well (no fever, cough, difficulty breathing, sore throat, or new loss of taste/smell)
+- Be well (no fever, new loss of taste or smell, cough, difficulty breathing, sore throat, headache, nausea/vomiting or body aches)

 - Not have a pending COVID-19 test or have tested positive in the last 10 days

-- Not live with or have been exposed to someone with respiratory illness (no fever, cough, difficulty breathing, sore throat, or new loss of taste or smell)
+- Not live with or have been exposed to someone with respiratory illness (no fever, new loss of taste or smell, cough, difficulty breathing, sore throat, headache, nausea/vomiting or body aches)

 - Not live with or been exposed to someone who has tested positive for COVID-19 in the last 14 days